aws-samples/draw-an-app/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This code sample is licensed under the MIT-0 License.
 See the LICENSE file.

 - [Changelog](CHANGELOG.md) of the project.
 - [License](LICENSE) of the project.